JesusCoyotzi/SparseMapper/README.md

 Sparse-mapper is a novel architecture for robotic mapping with known poses on 3D environments.
-This approach uses unsupervised learning over unstructured point clouds to automatically generate static topological maps suitable for robot Navigation.
+This approach uses unsupervised learning over unstructured point clouds to automatically generate static topological maps suitable for robot navigation.
 Unlike laser based occupancy grid-maps Sparse-Map maintains a sparse 3D representation of the environment allowing to model much more complex spaces yet it has a smaller memory footprint compared to other approaches such as [Octomap][1].